jayphelps/github-clone-pr/README.md

 # github-clone-pr

+#### NOTE: this is most useful when you are the maintainer of the target project and the PR user [enabled fork collaboration](https://github.com/blog/2247-improving-collaboration-with-forks).

 Allows you to easily clone a Github PR with only the URL for the Pull Request from the UI.

 Eventually I'd like to make this a true git addon e.g. `git clone-pr` like I did for [git-blame-someone-else](https://github.com/jayphelps/git-blame-someone-else).